PCI Approved Scanning Vendors: A Buyer’s Guide

 Transaction Volume

-How many are credit card transactions processed annually by the customer (what is the PCI compliance level necessary)?
-A customer with a high transaction volume may find an ASV whose focus is PCI DSS is the best fit.
+How many credit card transactions does the customer process annually (and what is the PCI compliance level necessary)?
+A customer with a high transaction volume may find an ASV whose focus is PCI DSS the best fit.

 Geography